therealbobrice/champion_ats_serial_bridge/README.md

 ## Native serial interface
 This transfer switch also provides a USB-B port in the upper left hand corner of the ATS, which presents itself as an ACM device (`/dev/ttyACM0` on my Linux laptop when I tried.).
 The connection is at 9600 8N1.
 Once connected typing `?` gives a list of commands you can issue.
 Typing `1` will give you the real-time status.

+You need to take off _both_ safety covers: the external cover as well as the shield protecting you from _LIVE 240V AC_ bus bars.

 This USB port is _RIGHT NEXT TO LIVE 240V AC_!! **BE CAREFUL IF YOU USE IT!!**